learnlatex/learnlatex.github.io/en/lesson-02.md

 major websites for LaTeX online.
 There are of course others:
 [Papeeria](https://papeeria.com/) is an example.

+## Working with others

+If you are planning to send your LaTeX sources to destinations which process them, such as publishers, conference organisers or pre-print servers (e.g. arXiv), you should check what restrictions they impose.
+In particular, the availability of Unicode engines and/or engines that call external tools (such as for working on bibliographies) and up-to-date packages may not be guaranteed.
+It's best to check first and write later!

 ## Exercise

 Get yourself set up with a local LaTeX installation _or_ an account with